-- MasteringBiology Assignments and Chapter Study Guides have an extended deadline, up to two days after the original deadline, that results in a 10% loss of points for the late assignment.
+- MasteringBiology Assignments have an extended deadline that results in a 10% loss of points for the late assignment.
 After missing the initial deadline, the maximum grade is 90%.
-Please use the course outline to help schedule your time for the course to assure that you meet the assignment and assessment deadlines. - Lecture Exams, Lab Report, and Lab Practicals are an exception and have no extended deadline - Labs will be due on the day they are completed in class.
-Students that are not in class will not be allowed to complete the activity.

-- In class work/homework if work is given during class to be completed in class, there is no extended deadline and students that are not in class will not be allowed to complete the activity.
+The extended deadlines are listed in the course outline.
+Please use the course outline to help schedule your time for the course to assure that you meet the assignment and assessment deadlines. - Lecture Exams, Lab Report, and Lab Practicals are an exception and have no extended deadline. - Labs will be due on the day they are completed in class.
+Students that are not in class will not be allowed to complete the activity. - In class work/homework if work is given during class to be completed in class, there is no extended deadline and students that are not in class will not be allowed to complete the activity.
 If homework is assigned, students will have ample time to complete the work and no extended deadlines are provided.